Scaling Transformation for Nonlocal Interactions: The conservation law for the scale-invariant interaction

-Now we can examine what is the conservation law for Eq. (\ref{Lag}) under the transformation set $\{\{e^{\frac u2\gamma ^\mu \gamma ^\nu }\},e^{\frac u2\gamma _5}\}$.
-Before doing that, let's first recall the customarily conserved quantities under the usual spatial transformation, i.e. the translations and rotations.
+Here we mainly investigate the conserved angular momentum for Eq. (\ref{Lag}) under the transformation set $\{\{e^{\frac u2\gamma ^\mu \gamma ^\nu }\},e^{\frac u2\gamma _5}\}$.
+First let's recall the customarily conserved quantities (Eq. (\ref{AA}) to Eq. (\ref{Known}) ) under the usual spatial transformation, i.e. the translations and rotations.
 These 4-dimensional spatial transformations with infinitesimal forms are

 where $\delta _\alpha $ is an infinitesimal displacement and $\varepsilon _{\alpha \beta }$ is an infinitesimal antisymmetric tensor for rotation in 4-dimension, $\varepsilon _{\alpha \beta }=-\varepsilon _{\beta \alpha }$.
 This transformation guarantees the invariance of $x_\alpha x^\alpha $ while $ \delta _\alpha =0$.
 The above spatial transformation corresponds to the transformation for quantum fields as